Kulupu Reaches Self Reported Market Cap of $161,198.00 (KLP)

 - Sin City Metaverse (SIN) traded up 3% against the dollar and now trades at $0.11 or 0.00000302 BTC.

-Kulupu uses the hashing algorithm.
+Kulupu (KLP) uses the hashing algorithm.
 Kulupu’s total supply is 28,857,458 coins and its circulating supply is 28,858,778 coins.
+Kulupu’s official Twitter account is @kulupunetwork and its Facebook page is accessible here.
+Kulupu’s official website is kulupu.network.
 The Reddit community for Kulupu is https://reddit.com/r/kulupu and the currency’s Github account can be viewed here.
-Kulupu’s official website is kulupu.network.
-Kulupu’s official Twitter account is @kulupunetwork and its Facebook page is accessible here.

 Buying and Selling Kulupu

-It is usually not currently possible to purchase alternative cryptocurrencies such as Kulupu directly using US dollars.
-Investors seeking to acquire Kulupu should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kulupu using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Kulupu directly using US dollars.
+Investors seeking to trade Kulupu should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Kulupu using one of the aforementioned exchanges.

 Receive News & Updates for Kulupu Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kulupu and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.